 That was really too much for a single day, but it felt great to have covered so much distance.
 Villahermosa was just two hours from Palenque!
 The town of Villahermosa most certainly has its charms, but we arrived there too late and too tired to appreciate any of that.
 What mattered most to us was the fact that there were plenty of hotels to choose from.
 We found ourselves a moderately-priced room, had a quick dinner at a nearby restaurant, and went straight to bed.

-The slide show below features additional photos taken on the road in Mexico by my inestimable shotgun rider, Michael Fritz.
+The photo collage below features additional pictures taken on the road in Mexico by my inestimable shotgun rider, Michael Fritz.
 Click any image to expand them to full screen:

-(Unless otherwise noted, all other images are my original work, and are protected by copyright.
+(Unless otherwise noted, all images are my (or Michael’s) original work, and are protected by copyright.
 They may not be duplicated for commercial purposes.)

 This is an interactive Table of Contents.
 Click the thumbnails to open the pages.